How can working parents get 15 and 30 hours of free childcare?

 The government is increasing the hourly rate it pays childcare providers offering free hours.

-However, the charity Pregnant Then Screwed says its research found almost a quarter (23%) of parents said they couldn't afford to access free childcare hours because of top-up fees.
+According to research from the Pregnant Then Screwed charity, almost a quarter (23%) of parents it surveyed said they couldn't afford to access free childcare hours because of top-up fees.

 Are there enough childcare places?

-The government is offering a cash incentive of £600 to those who become childminders (or £1,200 for those joining via an agency).
+The government offers a cash incentive of £600 to those who become childminders (or £1,200 for those joining via an agency).

-The Department for Education does not yet have figures for the numbers who have signed up, but says childcare staffing rose by 4% across 2023 as a whole.
+The DfE has not given figures for the numbers who have signed up, but says childcare staffing rose by 6% across 2024 as a whole.
 However, the number of childminders - those providing early years care in homes - has continued to decrease.

-It adds that while the latest Office for National Statistics data shows the total population of zero to five-year-olds has fallen 1% per year from 2018 to 2022, the number of childcare places increased by 40,000 between 2018 and 2023.
+It adds that while the latest ONS data shows the total population of zero to five-year-olds fell by 1% per year from 2018 to 2022, the number of childcare places increased by 44,400 between 2023 and 2024.

 What childcare help is available in Scotland, Wales and Northern Ireland?